 1. Embattled Parapet Walls

 For centuries, embattled parapet walls protected castles, villages, towns, and countries.
 An example of this is the Great Wall of China, with parapet walls built into the side.
 The structure provides more than just protection; it also adds beauty to the area.
-Today, embattled parapets are no longer constructed, but ancient structures that have them have become tourist attractions.
+Today, embattled parapets are no longer made for houses or commercial buildings.
+However, ancient buildings with them are now popular tourist destinations.

 2. Plain Parapet Walls

 A plain parapet wall has a minimalist feel, which is common in modern parapet wall designs.
 This design style may look bare and simple but has in-depth value.
-Plain styles are usually constructed with concrete and no gaps to create as much privacy as possible.
+Plus, there are no gaps to create as much privacy as possible.

 3. Perforated Parapet Walls

 Perforated walls, like plain parapets, offer rooftop privacy.
-It can be built with or without gaps and has design elements built directly into the exterior.
+They are built with or without gaps and have design elements built directly into the exterior.
 Some examples include arches, circles, and various religious symbols.

 4. Paneled Parapet Walls